-Chobham Common Walks
+Chobham Common – Birding Walks around the Common

 Here are some suggestions for a walk on Chobham Common.
 There are alternative routes which can make the walk longer or shorter.
 On the map are some letters marked which show how to lengthen or shorten the walk.
 The full walk, by parking in Staple Hill car park, will probably take over 2 hours and is about 6 Km long.
 The short walk from Staple Hill car park starting at point H and returning to the car park at point G will probably take about 30 minutes – not allowing for the birdwatching – (just over 1 Km long) and give a good chance of seeing the heathland’s specialities namely Dartford Warbler, Stonechat and Woodlark.
 On a summer evening you should also find Nightjar and Woodcock.